alassist/lessons-magnification/Windows Magnifiers/Unit 01/Lesson 01 - Getting Started.md

 1. Press **control + caps lock + U** to bring the ZoomText Toolbar up.

 2. Press the hotkey Alt + F4 to exit.

-### Launching MAGic

-Press the hotkey of Control + Alt + M. You can also press the Windows key to bring up the start menu and type magic and press enter.

-### Exiting MAGic

-1. Press the hotkey of Windows key + U to open the MAGic user interface.

-2. Press the hotkey of Alt + F4 to exit.